arivolispark/blog/README.md

 Eigen decomposition of vectors:
 Eigen values and Eigen vectors exist in 'complex' space.
 It exists only sometimes 'real' space.

-If the value and direction are unaffected, then they are independent (from a transformation perspective).
+Eigen vector and Eigen values:  If the value and direction are unaffected, then they are independent (from a transformation perspective).

 # Notes
 Submatrix = co-factor